It Deepens Like a Coastal Shelf

 Starve Acre.
 Andrew Michael Hurley.
 2018.

 Horror is full, of course, of terrible things happening to children.
 It’s frightening to be a child, as everyone knows, and it’s frightening, so frightening to love one - as all parents know.
 I always loved horror fiction, and horror films, but I don’t think it ever really affected me like it has after I became a parent.
 It isn’t just fear for the child that does this, either - certainly I fear for my kids all the time, but I’ve been afraid for myself too.
-There is also the secret fear, the one that’s shameful to voice: what my child will do to me, and to the world.
+That is the secret fear, the one that’s shameful to voice: what my child will do to me, and to the world.

 Having a child is something you can’t take back.
 There’s a line from George Furth’s book for Sondheim’s Company, where the main character says about marriage that once you’ve been married, you’re caught: you can get divorced, but “you can never not have been married again.”
 I think about that all the time with regard to parenthood - even if something happens to my kids, I’m their mother forever.
 I can never not have been a mother again.
 I’ll never again be the relatively carefree self I was before them.
 And supposing nothing happens; supposing my children simply grow up into independent human beings themselves - what will that mean?
 Can I stomach everything they’ll do?
 Every way they’ll fail, or hurt themselves, or hurt other people, as all people will and must?
 Can I stomach the moment when I realize they have secrets from me, secrets I’ll never uncover?